Jesús Rabí: Ten Years' War

-Finally, on October 10, 1868, after many conspiracies, the Grito de Yara occurred, the outbreak of the Ten Years' War which was the first war for the independence of Cuba.
+Finally, on October 10, 1868, after many conspiracies, the Cry of Yara occurred, the outbreak of the Ten Years' War which was the first war for the independence of Cuba.
 Rabí took up arms against the Spanish colonial authorities in the Las Tunas region, remaining subordinate under the orders of General Donato Mármol.
 He participated in the assault on his hometown, a few days later and later took part in the First Charge to the Machete, on October 26, 1868.
 During the war, Rabí fought under the orders of Generals Máximo Gómez, Luis Figueredo, Calixto García and Antonio Maceo.
 With degrees of Captain, he was head of the escort of the President of the Republic in Arms; Carlos Manuel de Céspedes.
 In January 1874, he received the degree of Commander.
 In September 1874, Rabí was one of the few men who were in Major General Calixto García's camp, when he was surprised by enemy troops and captured seriously wounded.
 Despite their best efforts, Cuban forces were unable to prevent the general's capture.
 On April 26, 1875, Rabí was one of the officers of the Cuban Liberation Army who supported the Sedition of Lagunas de Varona, led by Major General Vicente García González.
 However, several days later, he rectified his mistake and withdrew his support.
 At the end of 1876, Rabí fought between the cities of Manzanillo and Santiago de Cuba.
 On February 10, 1878, the Zanjón Pact was signed between the Spanish colonial authorities and several senior Cuban officials, which ended the war without recognizing the independence of Cuba.
 This fact greatly outraged many Cuban officials, especially orientals and villagers.